inspec/inspec/docs/matchers.md

 ---
-title: InSpec Universal Matchers Reference
+title: Chef InSpec Universal Matchers Reference
 ---

-# InSpec Universal Matchers Reference
+# Chef InSpec Universal Matchers Reference

-InSpec uses matchers to help compare resource values to expectations.
+Chef InSpec uses matchers to help compare resource values to expectations.
 The following matchers are available:

 You may also use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs), but those matchers are outside of InSpec's [scope of support](https://www.inspec.io/docs/reference/inspec_and_friends/#rspec).